Frederiksborg Castle Gardens

 The Baroque Gardens is a strict symmetrical design with terraces, cascades, formed trees and royal monograms.
-The romantic landscape gardens have free-growing woodscapes, large grass areas, lakes, streams and meandering paths.
-Frederiksborg Castle Gardens are a fantastic experience all year – whether you are a garden nerd or simply like to enjoy the beautiful recreational areas.
+The romantic landscape gardens have free-growing wood scrapes, large grass areas, lakes, streams and meandering paths.
+Frederiksborg Castle Gardens is a fantastic experience all year – whether you are a garden nerd or like to enjoy the beautiful recreational areas.

-The Baroque Gardens are the most famous and conspicuous part of Frederiksborg Castle Gardens and also the ones that many people associate with the castle.
-It was established by Frederik IV in the 1720s with Johan Cornelius Krieger as the landscape designer.
-The Baroque Gardens are characterised as magnificent within landscape design.
+The Baroque Gardens are the most prominent and conspicuous part of Frederiksborg Castle Gardens and also the ones that many people associate with the castle.
+Frederik IV established it in the 1720s with Johan Cornelius Krieger as the landscape designer.
+The Baroque Gardens are characterised as magnificent within the landscape design.

-The garden is established in four terraces which declines towards the Castle Lake.
+The garden is established on four terraces which decline towards Castle Lake.
 The strict lines and ruler-straight hedges, the nicely cut grass-covered slopes and the formed bushes and box trees demonstrate how man’s control of nature was the ideal in the 18th century.

-In the continuous central axis, water cascades splash level for level before ending in the Castle Lake.
+In the continuous central axis, water cascades splash level for level before ending in Castle Lake.
 At the top, you find Runde Dam (the Round Pond).
-On the two middle terraces, there are formed shrubberies and fountains and on the lower level, the four royal monograms, nicely formed box trees.
+There are formed shrubberies and fountains on the two middle terraces, and the four royal monograms nicely developed box trees on the lower level.

-At the bottom level, the parterre, you find four royal monograms, one for each of the regents who have played a role in the gardens’ history.
+At the bottom level, the parterre, you find four royal monograms, one for each regent who has played a role in the gardens’ history.

 - Frederik IV – who landscaped the Baroque Gardens in the 1720s